 If you’re not ovulating, you may need to make a choice.
 You could simply wait a few months longer to see if your cycle normalizes (chances are, it will, in time).
 You could try to reduce breastfeeding sessions to see if that helps you start ovulating again.
 Others have sworn by grapefruit juice, cranberry juice, or fertility tea blends.
 Increasing your general nutrition (plenty of good fats and no refined sugar or flour!) can help.
 Also, there is a supplement called Vitex which will normalize your cycles, promote ovulation, AND fix luteal phase defects (more on that in a minute).
 If these don’t help, acupuncture may be able to help.

 (pssst – note from Donielle here: Vitex is also good for lowering the amount of prolactin in the body, hence another reason why it may be successful in helping you ovulate.
-But also know that while it’s a great help to some women, others find that it increases symptoms of hormone imbalance.)
+But also know that while it’s a great help to some women, others find that it increases symptoms of hormone imbalance.
+Make sure to watch this video ((or at least read the show notes)) Expert advice on vitex.)

 It may be worthwhile to look into taking B vitamins too (available on Amazon).
 There are B-complex supplements, or Brewer’s Yeast is a great whole foods supplement (mix into smoothies, baked goods, or take as a pill).
 These increase energy and decrease likelihood of neural tube defects and decrease morning sickness.
 It’s great while pregnant, and not a bad idea while trying to conceive, either!